odoo/documentation/accounting/bank/reconciliation/use_cases.rst

 .. image:: media/use07.png
    :align: center

-If everything was right (correct partner name, right amount) odoo will do the reconciliations **automatically**.
+If everything was right (correct partner name, right amount) Twenty20 will do the reconciliations **automatically**.

 .. image:: media/use08.png